benjohansen/20projects_arduino-max/README.md

 # Purpose

-Provide clear examples of how to communicate between Max and an Arduino (microcontroller) using the serial port.
+Provide clear, heavily example sketches/patches of how to communicate between Max and an Arduino (microcontroller) using the serial port.

 These examples use Max (by [Cycling'74](https://cycling74.com)) and the [Arduino](https://www.arduino.cc) based Digital Sandbox (by [Sparkfun](https://www.sparkfun.com/products/12651)) that has real-world inputs and outputs built into one board.